AdobeDocs/workfront.en/help/quicksilver/wf-api/doc-wbhks-api/docu-webhook-api.md

 * A Workfront account with Advanced Document Management (ADM) enabled
 * A Workfront user for this account with System Admin rights
-* A Document Webhook instance, who’s HTTP endpoints are accessible to Workfront
+* A Document Webhook instance, who's HTTP endpoints are accessible to Workfront

-These tests also assume that you’ve already registered your Document Webhook instance in Workfront under Setup > Documents > Custom Integrations.
+These tests also assume that you've already registered your Document Webhook instance in Workfront under Setup > Documents > Custom Integrations.

 ### Test 1: Provision the Document Webhook service for a user